Demystifying Network Foundation Models: Intrinsic Evaluation Framework

 \textbf{Rationale.} Over decades, network domain experts have engineered various statistical white-box features and successfully used them for developing traffic-based machine learning solutuons~\cite{lashkariCharacterizationTorTraffic2017,shafiNTLFlowLyzerGeneratingIntrusion2025,ahmadNetworkIntrusionDetection2021}.
 By measuring the structural alignment between hidden representations of NFMs and these network metrics, we can verify whether models have learned traditionally meaningful generalizable network semantics rather than superficial correlations with particular downstream labels.

 \textbf{Methodology.} We select a set of established network metrics calculated by CICFlowMeter~\cite{lashkariCharacterizationTorTraffic2017}, which have been extensively validated for traffic classification in prior works~\cite{ahmadNetworkIntrusionDetection2021}.
 Let $\{x_j\}_{j=1}^n$ be our set of flows and let $m_i(x_j)$ denote the value of the $i$th CICFlowMeter metric for flow $x_j$.
-We extract the embedding $h_j \in \mathbb{R}^d$ from the NFM's final encoder layer and assemble $H = [h_1, \ldots, h_n]$.
+We extract the embedding $h_j \in \mathbb{R}^d$ from the NFM's final encoder layer before any task-specific heads (ET-BERT, netFound) or decoder layers (YaTC, NetMamba) and assemble $H = [h_1, \ldots, h_n]$.

 For each metric $m_i$, we compute the similarity index $\rho(m_i, h_j)$ between the metric and the model's embedding representation across all traffic flows in the dataset using Centered Kernel Alignment (CKA) \cite{kornblithSimilarityNeuralNetwork2019}.
 Unlike cosine similarity, CKA allows for calculating the similarity index between representations of different dimensionalities and is invariant to orthogonal transformations and isotropic scaling, allowing for effective capture of both linear and non-linear relationships between representations.
-We report the average CKA across all metrics.
 CKA values near 1 demonstrate that semantic probes successfully extract network-level metrics from embeddings, validating the model's implicit computation of these key features.